thoughtspot/ts_rest_api_and_tml_tools/examples/tml_and_sdlc/README.md

 ## SDLC process command-line scripts
 These scripts are all meant to be run from the command-line.
 They all use the shared 'thoughspot_release_config.toml' file to store information about the ThoughtSpot environment, local directories, etc.

-Passwords are stored (encoded but not truly secure) on first use of the 'download_tml.py' script or using the '-p' option with any of the scripts
+Passwords are stored (encoded but not truly secure) on first use of the 'download_tml.py' script or using the '-p' option with any of the scripts.

+You must publish the object types in the following order, as subsequent object types may reference objects from the previously published types:

+1. table
+2. view
+3. worksheet
+4. answer + liveboard

+### thoughtspot_release_config.toml
+Shared configuration file for all the command line scripts.
+Edit to include the details about the ThoughtSpot environment.
+Do not enter the password by editing the file directly - leave as "" or whatever it is encoded as, then use the '--password_reset' flag on any of the scripts to reset.

-## download_tml.py - Step 1
+### download_tml.py - Step 1
 A command line script for downloading TML files.
 It uses the naming pattern of {guid}.{object_type}.tml and saves each object type to a directory.

 Defaults to only downloading objects YOU own, with the '--all_objects' option available to admins to download everything.